rkapl123/DBAddin/docs/DBFuncs.md

  HeaderInfo(optional), AutoFit(optional),
  AutoFormat(optional), ShowRowNum(optional))</pre>

 The select statement for querying the values is given as a text string in parameter "Query".
-This text string can be a dynamic formula, i.e. parameters are easily given by concatenating the query together from other cells, e.g. `"select * from TestTable where TestName = "&A1`
+This text string can be a dynamic formula, i.e. parameters are easily given by concatenating the query together from other cells, e.g. `"select * from TestTable where TestID = "&A1`

 The query parameter can also be a Range, which means that the Query itself is taken as a concatenation of all cells comprising that Range, separating the single cells with blanks.
 This is useful to avoid the problems associated with packing a large (parameterized) Query in one cell, leading to "Formula is too long" errors.
 German readers might be interested in [XLimits](http://www.xlam.ch/xlimits/xllimit4.htm), describing lots (if not all) the limits Excel faces.

-The connection string is either given in the formula, or for standard configuration can be left out and is then set globally in the registry key `[HKEY_CURRENT_USER\Software\VB and VBA Program Settings\DBAddin\Settings\ConstConnString]
+The connection string is either given in the formula, or for standard configuration can be left out and is then set globally in the registry key `[HKEY_CURRENT_USER\Software\VB and VBA Program Settings\DBAddin\Settings\ConstConnString]`

 The returned list values are written into the Range denoted by "TargetRange".
 This can be